hussainmuzzamil/jQuery.ish/README.md

 This project is to:

-- provide a tiny jQuery feature set for use on modern browsers, less than 1k minified and gizpped
+- provide a tiny jQuery feature set for use on modern browsers, less than 1k minified and gizpped (currently 412 bytes)
 - offer jQuery compatible syntax
 - offer an baseline set of features that can be extended with native javascript methods